This Salmon Patties Recipe is an old fashioned recipe made with canned salmon.

-I have also included an easy recipe for Salmon Patties On A Bun, which is on the menu and very popular at a local upscale restaurant.
+I included an easy recipe for Salmon Patties On A Bun, very popular in a local restaurant.

-Salmon is one of the few foods containing the important Omega-3, an essential fatty acid that plays a crucial role in healthy brain function.
+Salmon is one of the few foods containing Omega-3, an essential fatty acid that plays a crucial role in healthy brain function.

 Remove skin and bones, if you prefer, scrapping them off with a fork or spoon.

 Add flour and mix thoroughly.